Portugal is one of the easiest and most autism-friendly destinations in Europe for families travelling with autistic children.

-This page is your step-by-step Portugal planning guide.
-Instead of simply listing posts, it walks you through how to plan a trip to Portugal with an autistic child — from practical preparation to choosing the right base, selecting suitable activities and reducing day-to-day uncertainty.
+This guide walks you step by step through how to plan a trip to Portugal with an autistic child — from entry requirements and airport arrival to choosing where to stay, planning activities and managing daily routines.

-If you follow this in order, you can plan your entire Portugal trip with confidence.
+If you follow this guide in order, you can plan your entire Portugal trip with confidence.

 Before booking flights, there are a few practical things to check.

 Portugal is part of the Schengen Area.
 UK passport holders can currently visit visa-free for short stays, but always check up-to-date government guidance before travelling.
 Entry rules can change and it is always better to confirm in advance.
-If you hold a different passport, you should check the entry requirements for your passport.
+If you hold a different passport, you should check the entry requirements for your passport including how long you need left on your passport to enter Portugal.
+I have a separate guide about passport validity rules that discusses the different rules in different places.

 UK travellers should carry a valid GHIC (Global Health Insurance Card).
 This allows access to state healthcare, but it is not a replacement for travel insurance.
 Ensure your insurance covers: